-77 percent of the offices reported having disposition times for traffic cases and 76 percent had them for misdemeanor cases. - Few offices use alternatives to prosecution and adjudication (40 percent). - When alternatives are available, prosecutors do not appear to be actively involved in making decisions or recommendations about participation in treatment or diversion programs,

-For felony cases, 43 percent of the prosecutors stated that they always reviewed for eligibility,
+59 percent of the offices reported having disposition times for misdemeanor cases and 69 percent had disposition times for traffic cases. - Many offices reported using alternatives to prosecution and adjudication (56 percent). - When alternatives are available, prosecutors appear to be actively involved in making decisions or recommendations about participation in treatment or diversion programs, - 42 percent of the prosecutors stated that they always or frequently reviewed felony cases for eligibility, 32 percent reviewed misdemeanor cases always or - frequently for eligibility.

-10 percent reviewed them frequently.